 - a strong interest in helping students achieve academic success and become involved in university life

 TO APPLY FOR A PEER MENTOR POSITION, please read the “job description” below very carefully.
 If you are comfortable with the stated policies and responsibilities, complete the online application form via the link below.
-Upon receipt, your application will be reviewed and at the discretion of the Director of Student Transition Services, you will be called in for an interview.
+Upon receipt, your application will be reviewed and at the discretion of the Director of FYI 100, you will be called in for an interview.

 PLEASE NOTE: ALL PEER MENTOR APPLICANTS INCLUDING THOSE WHO HAVE PREVIOUSLY PARTICIPATED IN THE PROGRAM ARE REQUIRED TO FILL OUT AN APPLICATION FORM AND IF APPROVED, ENROLL IN FYR 314, THE FYI 100 PEER MENTOR SEMINAR.
 EXPERIENCED PEER MENTORS ARE INVALUABLE IN HELPING TRAIN THOSE WITH NO EXPERIENCE.